- Cooking Time: 5

 - Preparation Time: 15

 BackstoryThis is so easy to make, it's really light and refreshing, and look at the beautiful colors.
 It's also very versatile.
 You can add any chopped vegetables that you like to the couscous.
 Nuts and olives can also be added.
+I often also like to add shredded cabbage.

 - 1 cup couscous (semolina), uncooked